top of page

 Any time is a good time to visit Tupelo, Mississippi.

 Found in the northeast corner of the state, in the Hills region, Tupelo is perhaps best known as Elvis' birthplace.
-But, while that is the main draw, that's only half of what you can see, do, experience and eat while here.
+But while that is the main draw, there's more to do, see, experience and eat here.

 Whether it's an overnight trip or a weekend getaway, there's no doubt Tupelo will leave a lasting impression.